martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 Labeled properties are [&#xf02d; properties](#xf02d-properties) that you might want to have visible inside the Reader all the time.
 They usually appear on the left of the story, but can be styled however using the [Global Head](#xf1dc-global-head) or [State Head](#xf1fc-state-head) styles.
 The list inside the Reader has the property label and the current value shown.

-To add a new label, select a property from the properties dropdown, write a label and hit the left-most &#xf055; button.
+To add a new label, select a property from the properties dropdown, write a label and click on the left-most &#xf055; button.

-To change the label of a labeled property enter a new name in the textbox below the **Label** column.
-After you have entered the desired name, click on the **&#xf0c7; Save** button to save your changes.
+To change the label of a labeled property, enter a new name in the textbox below the **Label** column.
+Once you have entered the desired name, click the **&#xf0c7; Save** button to save your changes.
 The **&#xf0c7; Save** button will be disabled if the label has not been changed.

 The order of the list within the Editor is also the order of the list within the Reader.
-Each labeled property can be reordered by clicking on the **&#xf062; or &#xf063;** buttons right beside the label textbox.
+Each labeled property can be reordered by clicking the **&#xf062; or &#xf063;** buttons right beside the label textbox.

-To delete a labeled property click on the **&#xf1f8; Delete** button.
+To delete a labeled property, click the **&#xf1f8; Delete** button.

 ## &#xf017; Time Controller